nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 | `deleteExpense` | Removes an expense from the list  |
 |  `editExpense`  |   Edits an expense in the list    |

+<u>Design Considerations</u>

+The setters in `Expense` class checks for null and blank.
+The `Expense` constructors also do, as they use those setters.

+The nontrivial methods in `ExpenseList` class contain some sort of exception handling.

+<u>Implementation Details</u>

-The following diagram is a class diagram for Expense and ExpenseList:
+The following diagram is a UML class diagram for `Expense` and `ExpenseList`:

 ![ExpenseAndExpenseList.png](/docs/diagrams/images/ExpenseAndExpenseList.png "UML Class Diagram for Expense and ExpenseList")

 ### Date and Time Handling

 The `DateUtils` class provides utility methods to handle date formatting, validation and conversion.

 The `DateUtils` class has no notable methods.

+<u>Implementation Details</u>

+The `DateUtils` class is implemented as a Singleton as its methods are common to all other classes that require it.

 ### Exceptions and Logging